 - Resolving complaints and concerns about services for children & young people

-- Providing advice to government and community organisations about how to improve services for children and young people
+- Reviewing isues of sytemic concern and providing advice to government and community organisations about how to improve services for children and young people

 Put simply, the role of the CYPC is to help make Canberra a better place for children and young people.

 If you would like to know more, or you would like to talk with the CYPC, please phone 6205 2222, or email ACTkids@act.gov.au.
 Or, you can visit the CYPC at Level 4, 12 Moore Street, Canberra City (near the Jolimont Centre on Northbourne Avenue).